 Data discovery processes ensure that an organization’s data is easy to find, access, and understand regardless of where it is stored.
 The best way to achieve this is through a data discovery platform, but how do provisions like these improve efficiency?

 Generally, data is stored in multiple locations with countless different admittance measures in place in an organization.
 With data discovery systems in operation, data is easy to locate because it is searchable.

 This process slashes the time it takes to find and understand a particular data set.
 And, when data is discoverable, it can be collaborated on.
 Data and IT teams can work together to use the data available to them to develop data-driven growth strategies.

 Impact analysis, in this context, concerns the processes IT and data teams undertake to determine the impact of data management decisions downstream.

-Impact analysis enables these teams to work more efficiently before rolling out a major data management protocol, they can systematically weigh up the pros and cons of any imminent decision.
+Impact analysis enables these teams to work more efficiently before rolling out a significant data management protocol because they can systematically weigh up the pros and cons of any imminent decision.

 Metadata provides context to information enabling users to work with it more effectively.

-You must fully understand the data you are using if you want to get the most out of it.
+You must fully understand the data you are using to get the most out of it.
 That’s why in modern data governance, one of the most important drivers of efficient data analysis is managing this metadata.